alvarogarcia7/c-simple-sessions/conan_test/README.md

   * Manage the dependencies using [Conan Package Manager](https://conan.io/)
   * Remove uncertainty when using this setup for a professional project

+## Scope

+### In and out of the container

+Warning: this project requires `conan`.
+If you are using it inside a docker container, you might need to execute the program through the container itself.

+The reason is `cmake` (on the host) cannot find the folder with the dependencies.

 ## Using it